Tendonitis & Tendonosis

 - Tendon pain causing joint tenderness or stiffness

 - A crackling sensation when articulating the joint

 Both conditions can affect various body areas, with common locations including the outer elbow (“tennis elbow”), front of the knee (“jumper’s knee”), outer hip, Achilles tendon at the back of the heel, and the rotator cuff tendons in the shoulder.

 Both conditions share similar treatments for relieving tendon pain:

 - Gentle massage

-- Personalized exercise and stretching programs that will improve strength and range of motion
+- Personalized exercise and stretching programs enhancing strength and range of motion

-- Guidance and training on how to modify activities to overcome limitations and prevent injuries
+- Guidance and training on activity modification to overcome limitations and prevent injuries

 - Custom orthotics

 - Additional pain-relieving treatments such as acupuncture, laser therapy, interferential current therapy (IFC), and transcutaneous electrical nerve stimulation (TENS).